ShreyNagda/pomodoro/README.md

 ## MVP Live Demo

 Check out the live MVP version of Focus Flow Timer [here](https://focus-flow-timer.netlify.app/).
-Will publish the android app soon.
+This is just the MVP.
+All features not implemented.

 ## Features